 He first sold them on plates, but this proved too expensive.

-He then offered white cotton gloves along with the franks to prevent customers from burning their fingers.
+He then offered white cotton gloves and the franks to prevent customers from burning their fingers.

 The gloves also were expensive, and customers walked off with them.

 Antoine and his brother-in-law, a baker, sat down and brainstormed.

 “What could we add (MAGNIFY) to the frankfurter that would be inexpensive and prevent people from burning their fingers?”

 His brother-in-law said: “What if I baked a long bun and slit it to hold the frank?”